doshprompt/codepath-todoapp/README.md

 # Pre-work - CodePath TodoApp

-**CodePath TodoApp** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Listagram** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Rahul Doshi**

-Time spent: **3** hour(s) spent in total
+Time spent: **8** hour(s) spent in total

 ## User Stories